HANDUP Gloves: The Best Mountain Bike Gloves Out There (+ A Few Other Options)

 Gloves that Give

 Gloves That Give are a series of HANDUP gloves that support local communities and projects.
-A portion of these sales goes directly to different organizations to help with initiatives ranging from trail building to other projects making a positive difference in the world.
+A portion of these sales goes directly to different organizations to help with initiatives ranging from trail building, cleaning up rivers, and other projects making a positive difference in the world.

 HANDUP Gloves Pros & Cons

-If you don’t love the loud patterns and bright colors of HANDUP gloves, here are a few other best mountain bike gloves to consider.
+If you don’t love the loud patterns and bright colors of HANDUP gloves, here are a few other mtb gloves to consider:

 I really love DHaRCO for their Party Pants liners, but they make great mountain bike gloves as well.
 The DHaRCO Bike Gloves have a breathable mesh top and a durable faux leather palm.
 The fingers are touchscreen responsive, so you can still send that photo to remind your friends that they missed out on a great ride.
 These are also a great choice for women with longer fingers.

 The only thing I don’t love about these gloves is that they have a “female” font compared to the men’s.

 I’ve been really impressed with Backcountry’s mountain bike apparel and accessory line.
 I love the women’s 3/4 Sleeve Enduro Jersey and while I like the Backcountry Slickrock shorts, they fell a little too high on my thigh (I prefer longer shorts).